Integrated Science Junior Year

 Students will present background research (journal club style presentations) and progress reports.
 Though the background requirements will be largely dictated by the student's individual project, the ability to assimilate a detailed understanding of 10 or more primary research sources and how these relate to the student's project is expected.
 Written work will consist of an NSF-style proposal and an NIH-style grant proposal/research paper.

 Prerequisites and Restrictions

-ISC231-234 and ISC235-236 (the latter can be taken concurrently).
+ISC231-234 or by permission from the instructor.
 Students must choose their research labs in the spring of their sophomore year and be engaged in the research from the start of the Fall semester.

 Faculty / Instructors

 Marcus Noyes (Lewis-Sigler Institute)